 In most of cases, I use NAT for networking because the virtual machine can have Internet access which allows me to install additional software as needed.
 By default, VMware Player uses DHCP to dynamically assign IP address while using NAT.
 So you cannot guarantee to get same IP address after each rebooting.

 You can set static IP address for a VM running on VMware Player with a little trick.
-On a Debian Linux machine, you can edit a configuration file:
+On a Debian Linux machine like Ubuntu, you can edit a configuration file:

 $ sudo vim /etc/network/interfaces # This file describes the network interfaces available on your system # and how to activate them.
 For more information, see interfaces(5) # The loopback network interface auto lo iface lo inet loopback # The primary network interface auto eth0 iface eth0 inet static address 192.168.47.200 netmask 255.255.255.0 broadcast 192.168.47.255 gateway 192.168.47.2 dns-nameservers 192.168.47.2